ipkg/voletc/README.md

 	# Run installer
 	./voletc-installer

+This will install the binary and startup script in:

+- /usr/local/bin/voletc
+- /etc/init/voletc.conf

+respectively.
+You can now start the service as follows:

 	# Start the agent
 	start voletc

 	# Make sure it is running
 	status voletc

-If the service does not start check the log located at `/var/log/voletc.log`
+To troubleshoot the service check the log located at `/var/log/voletc.log`

 #### Roadmap